 Rifugio Passo Principe Information

 Because the hut is small, it’s generally considered the toughest to get reservations at.
 Try and book this one first and fit the rest of the trip around it.

-Unfortunately, their website (link takes you to their photo gallery), is only in Italian and German but to make a reservation you need to send your enquiry to Sergio & Daniele Rosi (The Hut Owners) who can be reached at email@example.com.
-They both speak english.
+Unfortunately, their website (link takes you to their photo gallery), is only in Italian and German but to make a reservation you need to send your inquiry to Sergio & Daniele Rosi (The Hut Owners) who can be reached at email@example.com.
+They both speak English.

-In your enquiry include, your name, the dates you’d like to stay and the number of people in your group.
+In your inquiry include your name, the dates you’d like to stay, and the number of people in your group.

 Day 3: Rifugio Passo Principe to Rifugio Alpe di Tires

 Elevation loss: ca. 1150 m

 Via ferrata section: beginner